-4.3 List of turning point articles identified using DCN
+List of turning point articles identified using DCN

-The following discussion is also relevant to turning point authors (section 4.5).
-CiteSpace identifies turning point articles and authors in a co-citation network through landmark nodes (a node with extraordinary attributes), hub nodes (widely co-cited article) and pivot nodes (common nodes that are shared between two co-citation network or gateway nodes that are interconnected by inter-network links), and by enhancing the visual features of such nodes it makes it easier to detect them through visual inspection (Chen, 2004).
+The following discussion is also relevant to turning point authors ("List of turning point authors identified using ACN").
+CiteSpace identifies turning point articles and authors in a co-citation network through landmark nodes (a node with extraordinary attributes), hub nodes (widely co-cited article) and pivot nodes (common nodes that are shared between two co-citation network or gateway nodes that are interconnected by inter-network links), and by enhancing the visual features of such nodes it makes it easier to detect them through visual inspection (Chen 2004).
 For NT "cited references" and "cited authors", the purple rings that surround the citation ring identify turning point articles/authors.
 It is important to note that turning point articles/authors that are identified by CiteSpace are not necessarily those that have high citations.
 This analysis is very different to the previous analysis, which only considers the number of article citations as the key indicator.
-The identification of turning point papers/authors is mainly possible because CiteSpace does a time-sliced co-citation analysis, as against a simplistic citation analysis of cited references/authors.
-In this scheme of things, an article/author that has been co-cited many times within one time slice (say 2002-2003) may be considered less important than a article/author that has been co-cited less number of times but across different time slices.
+The identification of turning point papers/authors is mainly possible because CiteSpace does a time-sliced cocitation analysis, as against a simplistic citation analysis of cited references/authors.
+In this scheme of things, an article/author that has been co-cited many times within one time slice